Inside a Parent’s Mind: The Push and Pull of Showing Up Every Day

 And yet, parenting isn’t always peaceful.
 It’s not just soft lullabies and cozy cuddles.
 It’s a journey that brings out the very best in me… and sometimes, the hardest parts too.
 There are days I crave space, silence, a moment to breathe without being needed.
 And then—almost instantly—I find myself longing for them again.
 Parenting often feels like living on a seesaw, constantly shifting between presence and overwhelm.

 But beneath the layers of “mom,” I’m also many other things.
-A person with dreams, thoughts, needs, and a voice of my own.
+I am a person with dreams, thoughts, needs, and a voice of my own.
 Sometimes, those parts of me fade into the background.
 And that’s when the internal tug-of-war begins.

 I find myself silently asking: